-Section 34.6 For purposes of employee safety and work effectiveness, supervisors are responsible to ensure that employees should not work in excess of sixteen (16) hours straight or be assigned to more than sixteen (16) hours of work within any twenty-four (24) hour period during nonemergency working conditions.
-Therefore, overtime assignments will at times result in an employee being relieved from duty prior to completion of the normally scheduled hours of his/her regular shift or an employee being required to report later than the normally scheduled start time.
-An Employee relieved from duty shall receive payment ("fatigue pay") for the missed hours of his/her regular shift at the employee's straight-time hourly rate.
-Based on these considerations, supervisors should take reasonable steps to limit overtime scheduling which results in the loss of an employee's availability to work normal work hours.
+Therefore, There may be instances where an employee is relieved from duty before completing their regularly scheduled shift or is directed to report later than their usual start time due to overtime assignments, will at times result in an employee being relieved from duty prior to completion of the normally scheduled hours of his/hertheir regular shift or an employee being required to report later than the normally scheduled start time.
+An eEmployee relieved from duty shall receive payment compensation ("fatigue pay") for the missed hours of his/her regular shift at their the employee's straight-time hourly rate for the regularly scheduled hours missed.
+Based on these considerations, supervisors should make reasonable steps efforts to limit overtime scheduling which results in the loss of an employee's availability to work their normal work hours.